danielbachhuber/composer-lock-updater/README.md

 composer-lock-updater
 =====================

-Updates composer.lock files for the repositories it monitors.
+Run composer-lock-updater in your CI system for bot-powered `composer.lock` pull requests.

-More specifically, it:
+When you run `clu`, it:

 1. Clones a given GitHub repository to a working `/tmp/` directory.
 2. Runs `composer update` within the working directory.
 3. Submits a pull request if changes are detected to a tracked `composer.lock` file.

-Run composer-lock-updater in your CI system for bot-powered `composer.lock` pull requests.
+Et voila!
+Now your dependencies are no longer six months out of date.

 [Using](#using) | [Automating](#automating)